Human rights in Turkey: Conscientious objection

 There is currently no provision for conscientious objection.
 Article 72 of the Turkish Constitution states: "National service is the right and duty of every Turk.
 The manner in which this service shall be performed, or considered as performed, either in the Armed Forces or in public service, shall be regulated by law."
 This in principle would allow for a non-military alternative.
 Turkey, Belarus and Azerbaijan are the only European countries that have not introduced any legislation on conscientious objection.

 In January 2006, the European Court of Human Rights ruled that Turkey had violated Article 3 of the European Convention on Human Rights that prohibits degrading treatment in a case relating to Osman Murat Ulke, the first conscientious objector to be imprisoned for his objection.
 Another conscientious objector, Mehmet Tarhan, was sentenced to four years in prison by a military court in 2005 for refusing to do his military service, but he was later released in March 2006.
-However, he is still a convict and shall be arrested on sight.
-In a related case, journalist Perihan Mağden was tried and acquitted by a Turkish court for supporting Tarhan and advocating conscientious objection as a human right.
+However, he is still a convict and shall be arrested on sight.In a related case, journalist Perihan Mağden was tried and acquitted by a Turkish court for supporting Tarhan and advocating conscientious objection as a human right.

 Since 1989, 74 people have refused to perform compulsory military service in Turkey.
 Only six of them have been tried for being a conscientious objector or sent to the military unit they were assigned to after being captured.
 COs may be punished under Article 63 of the Turkish Military Penal Code for avoiding military service.
 COs who attract media attention or publish articles about their refusal to perform military service may also be punished to between six months’ and two years' imprisonment under Article 318 of the Turkish Criminal Code for "alienating the people from the armed forces".
 In 2004, a new Criminal Code was introduced (Law No 5237).
 Under the previous Criminal Code, "alienating people from the armed forces" was punishable under Article 155 with a similar term of imprisonment.

-Some members of religious denominations who forbid their members to bear arms, in particular Jehovah’s Witnesses, have also refused to perform military service.
-Members of Jehovah's Witnesses have regularly been sentenced to imprisonment under Article 63 of the Penal Code for avoiding military service.
-In recent years, Jehovah's Witnesses are reportedly regularly allowed to perform unarmed military service within the armed forces.
-They have complied with this.
+Members of Jehovah’s Witnesses have regularly been sentenced to imprisonment under Article 63 of the Penal Code for avoiding military service.
+For many years, conscientious objectors who are Jehovah’s Witnesses have faced repeated military call-ups, prosecutions, burdensome fines, and imprisonment.
+Since 2011, the European Court of Human Rights (ECHR) has issued three judgments in favor of the Witnesses, and in 2012, the UN Human Rights Committee released a favorable decision on this issue.
+However, Türkiye continues to prosecute young Witness men who refuse military service.

 Muhammed Serdar Delice, a young Muslim, declared his conscientious objection to military service in 2011 and argued that his objection was based on his Muslim faith.
 After serving a few months in the Armed Forces he claimed that he had experienced disrespectful interference with his religious practice, as well as indoctrination about Turkey's three-decade-old war with Kurdish insurgents.
 Most Kurds are fellow Muslims.